CES Handbook 2020-2021

 Head lice are common in any community and outbreaks may occur at any time especially among school children.
 ANYONE can get head lice.
 Having lice is not a sign of uncleanliness.
 Head lice can spread quickly from one person to another by direct head to head contact or by indirect contact through sharing of personal items such as combs, brushes, hats, helmets, scarves, clothes, stuffed toys, bed linen, and towels.

 The local weather can prove to be challenging at times, especially for planned school activities.
 Student safety is always our top priority and we are committed to working with parents to create safe conditions for students during inclement weather conditions.
 With this in mind we ask that students be dressed appropriately as they arrive at school each day.
 This should include coat, toque, gloves, scarf and boots.
+Even when inside recess is anticipated, send your children dressed appropriately for the weather conditions; in the case of an emergency or evacuation, we need students to be safe and prepared.

 Whenever possible, even in cold and snowy weather, students will go outside.
 The school will use discretion in extreme weather to keep students safe and indoors.
+All weather factors will be taken into consideration including temperature, wind chill, wind speed, rain and frostbite warnings.

 Positive Behaviour Discipline Plan